PumaMesh vs. Legacy MFT

 2 · Cut over

-Shift transfers one flow at a time
+Shift one movement pattern at a time

 3 · Decommission